Susan M. Schneider, Ph.D.

 graduate student at Brown, I was close enough to visit

 Skinner at Harvard.
-I had misunderstood his instructions
+I had misunderstood his

-we simply shared it!
+bag lunch, so we simply shared it!